 You will require access to the internet and reliable hardware and software.

 Applicants who do not meet the University minimum entry requirements can be considered by the admissions committee but, should they be recommended for an offer, they will be asked to take a GMAT/GRE test and show evidence of ranking above the 50th percentile in each of the elements of the test.
 It is not necessary to take this test before you formally apply online.If you require one, we will let you know either at interview stage or when an offer is made.
+Please note that if you do not meet the academic minimum of a UK 2:1 or equivalent, it is advisable to make an early application to the course in order to allow sufficient time to prepare and take a GMAT/GRE test.

 Applicants to the programme need to be fluent in English.
 If English is not your native language you may be asked to take an IELTS, TOEFL, CAE or CEP test.
 However you don’t have to include your English language test scores with your initial application documents; they can be forwarded on later in the process.
 If you are made an offer, one of the conditions of entry will be getting the required standard of language test score.